rmrk-team/EmotableEIP/README.md

     ) external view returns (uint256);

     /**
+     * @notice Used to get the number of emotes for a specific emoji on a set of tokens.
+     * @param collection An array of addresses of the collections containing the tokens being checked for emoji count
+     * @param tokenIds An array of IDs of the tokens to check for emoji count
+     * @param emojis An array of unicode identifiers of the emojis
+     * @return An array of numbers of emotes with the emoji on the tokens */ function bulkEmoteCountOf( address[] memory collections, uint256[] memory tokenIds, bytes4[] memory emojis
+    ) external view returns (uint256[] memory);

+    /**
      * @notice Used to get the information on whether the specified address has used a specific emoji on a specific
      *  token.
      * @param emoter Address of the account we are checking for a reaction to a token